Sleep Tips and Trends

 You can find tryptophan in yogurt, bananas, eggs, and yes, the old trick of some warm milk.
 You can also add direct sources of melatonin to your diet.
 “Tart cherry juice has the highest concentration of melatonin out there,” Registered Dietician, Tracy Owens, explains.

 Make sure your bed is cozy and comfy.
 Don’t wedding plan in bed – keep a sacred space for sleep.
 Change out the sheets with something luxurious, add pillows, turn down the thermostat, use an eye mask, or flip on the white noise machine.
-Creating a sleepy ambience will bring on a sleepy night.
+Creating a sleepy ambiance will bring on a sleepy night.

 Many people unwind with a good book in bed.
 This is a great way to let the body relax, but if you’re someone who worries about the economy and your savings after this big wedding day, maybe don’t read a Suze Orman book to fall asleep.
 Fiction typically provides an escape to another world far from your wedding worries.
 Try something light and imaginary to spark some dreams and deep sleep.

 If you’re really struggling to find your sleep, try a restful, natural, supplement to help your body get back on track.
-A melatonin gummy for example, may help stimulate that hormone to help you get to bed.
+A melatonin gummy, for example, may help stimulate that hormone to help you get to bed.

 Weighted blankets are scientifically proven to reduce anxiety and promote restful sleep (two things very common in those about to tie the knot).